HRLTY/TP-GAN/README.md

 # TP-GAN

-Official TP-GAN Tensorflow implementation for the paper "[Beyond Face Rotation: Global and Local Perception GAN for Photorealistic and Identity Preserving Frontal View Synthesis](http://openaccess.thecvf.com/content_ICCV_2017/papers/Huang_Beyond_Face_Rotation_ICCV_2017_paper.pdf)" (ICCV17).
+Official TP-GAN Tensorflow implementation for the ICCV17 paper "[Beyond Face Rotation: Global and Local Perception GAN for Photorealistic and Identity Preserving Frontal View Synthesis](http://openaccess.thecvf.com/content_ICCV_2017/papers/Huang_Beyond_Face_Rotation_ICCV_2017_paper.pdf)" by Huang, Rui and Zhang, Shu and Li, Tianyu and He, Ran.

-Basically, it recovers a frontal face image of the same person from a single face image under any poses.
+The goal is to recover a frontal face image of the same person from a single face image under any poses.

 Here are some examples from the paper.![image](images/ownsynthesis.jpg)

-###Testing images
+### Testing images

 Synthesized  testing images of all poses, corresponding illumination in Setting 2 in MultiPIE can be obtained [here](https://drive.google.com/file/d/1Kx0sMjFTzLX3-rZ03TAVBAj-gcd9rJrd/view?usp=sharing).

 Synthesized images for other illumination condition and/or training set can be obtained upon request.

-###Random examples
+### Random examples

-Random examples of 10 testing image pairs for each degree:
+Here are random examples of 10 testing image pairs for each degree.

 15 and 30 degrees:
 <p align="center">